A Visit with Miss Nightingale (Key Stage One)

 Discover the story of the ‘Lady with the Lamp’, why she went to the Crimea, how she improved conditions for the soldiers and nurses and what happened as a result of her work.

 The session begins with an interactive performance by the museum’s own ‘Florence Nightingale’ describing her life and work.
-This is followed by self-directed activities in the museum.
-At the end of the session, Miss Nightingale there will be an opportunity for some children to try on a Crimean nurse and soldier uniforms.
+This is followed by self-directed activities in the museum, with a chance to dress up as a Crimean War soldier and a Scutari nurse.

 - To find out how Florence Nightingale improved the conditions for nurses and soldiers in the Crimean War

 - Toilets, coat hooks and bag storage/lockers are available onsite